kayahans/qmc_summer_school_2025/virtual_machine/README.md

       * magic word: qmc2025
       * **set login automatically**
       * (Standard install questions... long wait + reboot)
-      * UTM often fails to restart at this point.
-Restart the VM. (triangle in window title bar to the left of the VM name)
       * Allow software updater to run and reboot as needed
       * Settings (at top right) ->Privacy->Screen Lock disable
       * In terminal